shawone/build-vstsdk2.x/README.md

 OSX Makefile to build VST with VST SDK 2.x

 ###Note
-Makefile is in "shawone" directory.
+Makefile in current work directory,
 The purpose of this simple Makefile is to create a universal binary, and compatible with osx architectures:
 - x86_64